Gemina (giraffe)

 Gemina (July 16, 1986 - January 9, 2008) (pronounced Jeh-MEE-nah) was a 12 foot Baringo giraffe who lived in the Santa Barbara Zoo in Santa Barbara, California.
-She became notable for the peculiar deformity in her neck, which was bent by almost ninety degrees between her C3 and C4 vertebrae.
+She was known for the peculiar deformity in her neck, which was bent by almost ninety degrees between her C3 and C4 vertebrae.
 The deformity was not present when she was born, in the San Diego Wild Animal Park, but first became noticeable when she was three years old.

 Life

 Gemina was born on July 16, 1986, at the San Diego Wild Animal Park.
 She showed no signs of a neck deformity at birth and was moved to the Santa Barbara Zoo when she was approximately one year old.

 Gemina's deformity did not appear until she was three years old.
 Her neck vertebrae began to jut out from her neck at this age.
 Eventually her neck became bent sharply.
 The last time that this type of a deformity had been documented in a giraffe was in 1902.
 X-rays of Gemina's neck showed that her vertebrae had fused together, but scientists, zoologists and veterinarians could find no explanation for the deformity.
 Gemina was seen tumbling end over end when she was two years old.
 However, tests found no sign of injury at the time, and there is no evidence that the accident caused the neck deformity.
 Gemina gave birth to a calf in 1991, but the calf died of pneumonia soon after birth.